jfieberg/ISEC_HSF_Workshop/README.md

 ```

 We will be using several other packages during the workshop.
 You can install (or update) all of them by running the code in `packages.R`.
 We strongly recommend that you upgrade to the most up-to-date versions of all these packages.

+## Communication

+We have created a slack channel for the workshop where you can post questions or communicate with other participants.
+You can join the slack channel using [this link](https://join.slack.com/t/isec2022works-e1k8729/shared_invite/zt-1bf9lo8rl-YUmdRKxMbiJqDrmxI_BAgA).